 - The Rules of Golf (Player’s Edition) which is intended for you, the golfer.
 It contains the Rules situations that occur most commonly on the course and is an abridged version of the full Rules.
-Although its text is edited, it gives you the same answer that is in the full Rules of Golf and so it is a functioning Rule book.
+Although its text is edited, it gives the same answer that is in the full Rules of Golf and so it is a functioning Rule book.

 R&A RULES MODERNISATION WEBSITE